TeresaWehmeier/kickstarter_analysis/README.md

 A Kickstarter client requests a deeper analysis of campaign outcomes based on crowd source launch dates and funding goals.
 The client’s crowd sourcing interest area is the category of theaters and specifically in the sub-category of plays.

 ## Analysis and Challenges

-The following actions were taken:
-### Format and Cleaning Data
-The targeted data in the Kickstarter data set was Category and Subcategory theater/ plays.
+Formating cleanup: The targeted data in the Kickstarter data set was Category and Subcategory theater/ plays.
 Because this data was provided as a single column of data, the data was split into a category and subcategory for more detailed analysis.
 The dates provided for the start and end launch dates were timestamped, so the dates were converted to a ledgible date with the Excel formula: =(((timestamp_date)/60)/24)+DATE(1970,1,1).
 This conversion allowed for analysis of the launch dates to be presented in years and months.

-### Overall Analysis
-Pivot tables and chart were developed to get a snapshot of the entire data set.
+Overall analysis: Pivot tables and charts were developed to get a snapshot of the entire data set.
+Charts were developed for Categories Based on Outcomes, Subcategories for Theaters Based on Outcomes, and Play Subcategory Success Rates Based on Goal Ranges.
+Statistical analysis included finding the mean, median and interquartile range for both successful and failed goals, which suggest goal ranges less than $5000 are most successful.

 Initial findings include:
 * Of the nearly 1400 theater campaigns, over 900 occurred in the US.
 * Great Britain is a distant second behind the US in theater crowd sourcing campaigns at just under 360.
 * There are three sub-categories within the theater category; “plays” represents a majority at just under 76%.